aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/21-exploring-the-cluster/index.en.md

 In the following module, you will complete the outcomes listed below:

 1. Access the AWS Console and AWS CloudFormation Console to find the Rancher cluster URL
-2. Explore an RKE2 Cluster with the Rancher Multi-Cluster Manager
+2. Explore an RKE2 Cluster with the Rancher Manager

 ---